Share this Post

 Stylistically, this puppy is unique.
 I looked through Geoffrey Munn’s tiara book and only found one other example of a tiara with words as a central feature – and it’s a cheesy tiara for Dame Edna that says “MEGASTAR,” only one step above those horrific “Bride-to-Be” tiaras you can get at the dollar store.
 The internet gets a big fail here, since I can’t find a digitized image of it, but you’re probably better off because it’s a joke.
 I’m obviously giving the win to Rania in the category of “tiaras that spell things out.”

-Rania has worn this tiara twice – on a state visit to the Netherlands in 2006 and for a Vanity Fair photo shoot in 2008.
+As of this writing (2015), Rania has worn this tiara twice – on a state visit to the Netherlands in 2006 and for a Vanity Fair photo shoot in 2008.
 Getty Images doesn’t have a single shot of Rania in this tiara.
 What they do have is a bunch of crotch shots of members of a Korean girl group called Rania that come up when you search for “Queen Rania of Jordan.”
-So, thanks for nothing, Getty Images.
+So, thanks for that, Getty Images.

 Tell Me More about Rania